instadw/instadwell-blog/_posts/2026-2-17-top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg.md

 author: Sanchit
 category: Student
 date: 2026-2-17T09:14:00.000+05:30
+faq:
+  - question: "What is the cost of a single room PG in Delhi?"
+    answer: "A single room PG in Delhi starts from ₹8,000 in budget areas like Laxmi Nagar but can go up to ₹16,000+ in premium zones like Hudson Lane or Saket."
+  - question: "Where can I find a PG for couples in Delhi?"
+    answer: "Areas like Saket (Freedom Fighter Enclave), Malviya Nagar, and Gurgaon (Sector 48) are most couple-friendly.
+Look for managed apartments rather than traditional PGs."
+  - question: "Is food usually included in the rent?"
+    answer: "Yes, most student accommodations are PG with food in Delhi (usually two meals a day).
+However, PGs for working professionals often operate on a \"No Cook\" model with a common pantry."
 ---

 Moving to [Delhi](https://instadwell.com/search?lat=28.7040592&lng=77.10249019999999&location=Delhi,%20India&country=India) is a shock to the system, but finding the right home shouldn't be.
 Whether you're a DU student or a corporate professional, Delhi’s managed co-living scene offers safe, broker-free rooms starting from ₹8,000 in student hubs to ₹40,000 for luxury private suites, all connected by the city's lifeline, the Delhi Metro.